 From the “App info,” you must navigate to the option “Storage usage.”
 This category contains all the data and cache-based info about your game and the account you are logged in to.
 And we will “clear cache memory and data” from here to eliminate the frustrating notification bar on the screen.

 In the end, just reset your device and set up the “Games app” again to see if you see the notification again.
 The “Games App” is the culprit behind this notification in your game.
-You can temporarily get rid of it only by disabling the “Games App” when you are playing your game, as it works for many.
+You can temporarily eliminate it only by disabling the “Games App” when playing your game, as it works for many.

 Search “Play Games” on your device and press it until you see more app info.
-There you need to “Force stop” it.
+There, you need to “Force stop” it.
 If the problem is not solved, “Turn off the permissions” also.
-This method is proven to eliminate the CPU GPU Network notification bar appearing in the game repeatedly.
+This method eliminates the CPU GPU Network notification bar appearing in the game repeatedly.

 If you still see this notification, try uninstalling the games you do not play.
 The reason behind the CPU GPU Network notification can be a game that is installed on your device and shows you this.
 You can also get rid of this repetitive and annoying message by blocking the notifications of all games.